bertiniteam/b2/python/doc/source/tutorials/evaluation_cyclic.rst

-Evaluation of the cyclic-:math:`n` polynomials
+Tutorial - Evaluation of cyclic-:math:`n` polynomials
 *******************************************************

 Bertini is software for algebraic geometry.
 This means we work with systems of polynomials, a critical component of which is system and function evaluation.